 Understanding Absolute, Discrete, And Continuous Proportional Returns

-Understanding the computation of returns is crucial in financial analysis and risk management because returns, or "shocks", are not a one-size-fits-all; they come in various forms and serve different purposes across different models.
+Understanding the computation of asset returns is crucial in financial analysis and risk management because returns, or "shocks", are not a one-size-fits-all; they come in various forms and serve different purposes across different financial/risk models.

-Absolute Returns (Dollar Returns)
+01: Absolute Returns (Dollar Returns)

 Absolute return is the total return an asset achieves over a specific period.
 It represents the actual gain or loss of an investment without comparing it to any benchmark or other investments.